Elijah-Bodden/Graveyard/Calendric/README.md

 So, basically just Google Calendar but it *sometimes* tries to write your schedule for you, and will adjust if it needs to.
 I wonder why that could have failed?
 # Post-mortem
 If I really cared that much about this one, I could have just written a Chrome extension for it or something.
 There was no reason to start trying to write an entire fullstack, multi-platform Go app for a marginal improvement on an existing service.
-Also, the very idea of a self-rearranging schedule is really untractable.
+Also, the very idea of a self-rearranging schedule is really intractable.
 It's far from clear what algorithm you would choose for block placement, and if there is one, it's probably NP-hard.